 BLEIBURG, Austria – Thousands of Croatian far-right supporters have gathered in a field in southern Austria to commemorate the massacre of pro-Nazi Croats by communists at the end of World War II.

-The controversial annual event was held Saturday amid a surge of far-right sentiment in Croatia, the European Union's newest member.
-For Croatian nationalists, the Bleiburg site symbolizes their suffering under communism in Yugoslavia before they fought a war for independence in the 1990s.
+The controversial annual event was held Saturday near the village of Bleiburg.
+For Croatian nationalists, the site symbolizes their suffering under communism in the former Yugoslavia before they fought a war for independence in the 1990s.

-Tens of thousands of Croatians, mostly pro-fascist soldiers, fled to Bleiburg in May 1945 amid a Yugoslav army offensive, only to be turned back from Austria by the British military and into the hands of revengeful anti-fascists.
-Thousands were killed and buried in mass graves in and around Bleiburg.
+Tens of thousands of Croatians, mostly pro-fascist soldiers, fled to Bleiburg in May 1945 amid a Yugoslav army offensive, only to be turned back from Austria by the British military and into the hands of anti-fascists.
+Thousands of the so-called Ustashas were killed in and around Bleiburg.

 Austria's anti-fascist groups have held protests during the event.